opencomputeproject/SAI/doc/sai-ptf/pcbb_test_plan.md

 - encap_pfc_pause: This verifies if the buffer is filled up, the pfc frame generated as expected in encap.
 - encap_ecn_no_congestion: This verifies the ecn generated as expected in encap when no congestion happens, like ``ECN_NON_CGN_TABLE``.
 - encap_ecn_congestion: This verifies the ecn generated as expected in encap when congestion happens, as the ``ECN_CGN_TABLE``
-- encap_global_dscp_remap: This verifies on encapsulation, the DSCP field is preserved end-to-end in inner header and the outer header is mapped to the expect encap value base on the switch global DSCP map.

     We will send a decapsulated packet from port1 and expect an encapsulated packet on any lag1-4 member